 I loved my short visit to Rosebud.
 The idea of this town going from practically nothing to a little vibrant theatre and arts community is lovely.
 For anyone who loves theatre and culture, Rosebud is well worth a visit.

 Rosebud Opera House is located at 102 Railway Avenue in Rosebud, Alberta.
 Rosebud is 35 km southwest of Drumheller.
 The nearest major city is Calgary, which is 110km away.
-The town (hamlet) is tiny, and you won’t have a hard time finding the theatre once you get there.
+The town (hamlet) is tiny, so you won’t have a hard time finding the theatre.
 Information about upcoming shows at Rosebud can be found on The Rosebud Theatre website.

 I partnered with Travel Alberta for this trip to the Canadian Badlands.
-They provide me with a complimentary dinner and ticket to the Rosebud Theatre and a stay at the locally run bed and breakfast at the Heartwood Inn and Spa.
-Take Me to the World would like to thank Travel Alberta for their support.
+I was provided with a complimentary stay at the locally run Heartwood Inn and Spa and a ticket for this production of The Wizard of Oz at the Rosebud Opera House.
+I would like to thank Travel Alberta for their support.
 All opinions in this post are my own.
+If you’re looking to stay in the area you can book your hotel here.

 Have you been to Rosebud?
 Would you see a show at the Rosebud Theatre?